 Meanwhile, back at the instruction register...
 I like to envision the bottom of the instruction register as connected to memory.
 On the top side, I imagine lines running off in all directions throughout the CPU.
 The rest of the machine is controlled by these bits.
 These signals control actions of the machine in the next two phases.
 You can think of the instruction register as a function call, with the operation code controlling the function and the operands as the parameters of the function.

 After the instruction is fetched, in the first of our fetch-decode-execute-store cycles, the logic gates in the CPU decodes the instruction.
 You can think of the time it takes the instruction to travel from main memory to the instruction register as the fetch phase, and the time it takes all the logic gates connected to the other side of the instruction register to settle down as the decode phase.
 Those logic gates, made from CMOS transistors have something called a propagation delay.
-Set the input from false to true, and it takes a certain amount of time, usually less than a nanosecond per gate, for the outputs of the logic to be reflect the inputs.
+Set the input from false to true, and it takes a certain amount of time, usually less than a nanosecond per gate, for the outputs of the logic to reflect the inputs.

 After the decode logic has had time to settle, the execution phase begins.
 First, values from the general purpose registers, or from main memory, are made available to the two inputs of what is called the Arithmetic/Logical Unit.
 It’s the ALU that does all the math.
 It adds, it negates and adds (that is to say, subtracts), it does bit-wise ANDs, ORs, and XORs.
 And it shifts, left and right.
 After it’s done, it sets some condition codes to reflect the result of the operation.
 You’ll see how we use these codes when we look at branching.

-The final step in our electronic analogy to the internal combustion engine’s suck-squeeze-bang-blow cycles, is the store phase.
-Once we have something emerging from the ALU, we have to put it someplace, usually the general purpose register.
+The final step in our electronic analogy to the four-stroke internal combustion engine’s suck-squeeze-bang-blow cycles, is the store phase.
+Once we have something emerging from the ALU, we have to put it in some place, usually the general purpose register.
 For our architecture, one moves the values into one of the sixteen general purpose registers, each holding 32-bit values.
 While both input values to the ALU can come from a register, or one can come from memory, the result has to go back into a register.
 This is called a two address architecture.
 To return a value back into main memory, a store instruction is used.

 So, as you can see, the execute phase takes values from a register and memory, or from a register and another register, passes it through the swiss army knife of the ALU and saves the output somewhere.
 You can see the power and performance enhancement of the general purpose registers.
 The instruction set has sixteen of them, which seems to be the right number.
 You find sixteen in the ARM processors, for example.
 Move data into registers, do math on them from memory, then save the results back into main memory.
 This forms the basis of all software.